kylecorry31/Trail-Sense/guides/en-US/guide_tool_triangulate_location.txt

 3. Repeat for Location 2 using the second known location.
 4. If your location can be determined, it will be displayed at the top of the screen.

-## Determine a Destination's Location
+## Determine a destination's location
 If you are able to see a destination from multiple locations, you can use the Triangulate Location tool to determine the coordinates of the destination.

 1. Select 'Destination' as the location to triangulate.